andrewscodinglab/SalonApp/README.md

 1. Visit `http://localhost:3001/book/test-stylist-1`
 2. Select a service and time
-3. Complete the booking form
+3. Complete the booking form.
+A booking record will be created and you will be redirected to the payment page.
 4. For test payments, use:
    - Card number: 4242 4242 4242 4242
    - Any future expiration date